rubyninjas/Attachment-on-the-Fly/README.md

 * version_prefix (inserted in name of generated files)
 * whiny (boolean, if true, raises an error when original file is missing instead of serving up image from missing_image_path)

-Example: Paperclip.options[:whiny] = true
+Example: `Paperclip.options[:whiny] = true`

-== S3 integration
+## S3 integration

-S3 integration is tested with aws-sdk of version < 2.0.
+S3 integration is tested with `aws-sdk` of version < 2.0.
 It is not guaranteed to work flawlessly with latter versions.

-Here is an overview of how it works:
-1. the desired-dimensioned image is looked up in S3 bucket (specified by your paperclip relation options)
-2. in case there is already an image ready, it simply passes url to user
-3. otherwise original file is downloaded from S3, converted to desired size and uploaded back to S3
+In case there is no original image stored locally, that image is going to be downloaded from S3, converted and uploaded back.
-4. user receives image link (hosted at S3). next time anybody askes for the same image size, he'll get this link at step 2.
+User receives image link hosted at S3.
+Next time anybody askes for the same image size, he'll get this link immediately.

-==Contributing
+## Contributing

 If you find this gem useful, please post your comments, bugs, patches and suggestions on our Github site at http://github.com/drpentode/Attachment-on-the-Fly.